There are many ways to customize BricsCAD ® or change the settings that you might get a little lost. So here are my 55 Tips:

 BRICSCAD API REFERENCES

 Bricsys provides online references for programmers.
-The Web site provides information on the following APIs:
+The Web site includes information on the following APIs:

 - LISP (LISt Processing)